Xatriv/Datal/docs/ProjektWstępny.md

 Seeing as there are multiple parameters for different modules, two config files are provided: one for lexer and one for parser.
+1. `lexer.config` includes: max length of identifier, max length of string literal
+2. `parser.config` includes: max number of parameters in a function

 Identifiers will be store in `IdentifierMap`, that are created for each code block.
 Once the code block stops executing, the map is discarded.
 At least one map will be created for each program, and will store global identifiers, i.e. functions and